stackrox/stackrox/README.md

 2.Open <https://localhost:8000> in your browser.

-3.Accept certificate warnings and proceed.

-4.Log in as `admin` using the password in `stackrox-admin-password.txt`
+3.Log in as `admin` using the password in `stackrox-admin-password.txt`

 ## Manual Deployment